Waterdragen/Frogpad_analyzer/README.md

 </table>

 *Base layer effort (left) and Chord layer effort (right)*  <br>
-The Chord layer is 2.5 times the effort of Base layer.
+The Chord layer effort is 2.5 times the effort of Base layer.
 The average effort is 1.00 so a random keyboard layout is expected to have around 100 effort.
 (Which is the median of Generation 1)

 ### Pseudocode for keyboard layout performance criteria: